HenryQinghuaPeng/BraveKidApp/service.md

 To the fullest extent permitted by law, the developer shall not be held liable for any direct or indirect damages arising from the use of this application.

+**This app cannot replace psychological counseling, guidance, or therapy.**

 **5. Updates to Terms**

 We may update these terms from time to time; the updated version shall become effective upon its publication.